myersg86/gitlab/doc/topics/autodevops/index.md

 - Auto DevOps works with any Kubernetes cluster; you're not limited to running on GitLab's infrastructure.
 (Note that many features also work without Kubernetes).
-- There is no additional cost (no markup on the infrastructure costs), and you can use a self-hosted Kubernetes cluster or Containers as a Service on any public cloud (for example, [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/)).
+- There is no additional cost (no markup on the infrastructure costs), and you can use a self-hosted Kubernetes cluster or Kubernetes Containers as a Service on any public cloud (for example, [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/), [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/)).
 - Auto DevOps has more features including security testing, performance testing, and code quality testing.
 - Auto DevOps offers an incremental graduation path.
 If you need advanced customizations,